rhysseddon/Vision-Furniture-MS4-Project/TESTING.md

 ## Code Validation

 - [Validator.w3.org](http://Validator.w3.org)- Used for validation of HTML code.
-Any remaining errors are due to the Django templating language.
 - [Jigsaw.w3.org/css-validator](http://Jigsaw.w3.org/css-validator) - Used for validation of CSS code.
 2 errors were remaining.
 This was unable to be resolved as it was an error from the Bootstrap CDN.
 - [Jshint.com/](https://jshint.com/) - Used for validation of Javascript code.
 No remaining errors.
 - [Pep8online.com/](http://pep8online.com/) - Used for validating Python code.
-Remaining errors of line to long were a personal decision to be left in the interest of readability.
+- Flake 8 - Throughout development I used flake 8 in gitpod to keep the python code pep8 compliant by typing the command `python3 -m flake8` in the terminal.
+Any remaining warnings I have chosen to ignore.
 - [Google.com/test/mobile-friendly](http://Search.google.com/test/mobile-friendly) and found
 to be mobile friendly.